Milton Keynes Peace Pagoda

 The Birth

 Prince Siddhartha, whose name means 'every wish fulfilled', was born in the Lumbini garden at the foot of the Himalayas more than two thousand five hundred years ago.
-Immediately, he took seven steps towards each of the directions of the compass.
-With his right hand, he pointed to the heavens, and with his left, he pointed to the earth.

 The Great Renunciation